settrans/settrans.github.io/index.md

 ![Our Translators][our-translators]
 {: class="limage"}

-Semua penerjemah bersertifikat dan masing-masing mampu menyelesaikan `1.500-2.500 kata` per hari.
-Kami menyediakan layanan penerjemahan untuk bidang teknis, pemasaran, akademik, bisnis, keuangan, atau lainnya, dan penerjemahan dapat dilakukan oleh beberapa penerjemah profesional kami sekaligus apabila diperlukan.
+Penerjemah kami adalah orang Indonesia Asli dan merupakan penerjemah bersertifikat.
+Masing-masing mampu menyelesaikan `1.000-2.500 kata` per hari.
+Selain itu, proses penerjemahan juga dapat dilakukan oleh beberapa penerjemah profesional kami sekaligus untuk mempercepat pengerjaan.
-{: class="rtext content-id lang-hide home" style="padding-top: 1%;"}
+{: class="rtext content-id lang-hide home" style="padding-top: 2%;"}
-All translators are certified and each one of them can get through `1,500-2,500 words` per day.
-We provide technical, marketing, academic, business, financial, or other translation services and our translation process can be performed by more than one of our professional translators when the job requires them.
+Our translators are all Native Indonesians and certified translators.
+Each one of them can get through `1,000-2,500 words` per day.
+In addition, our translation process can be performed by more than one of our professional translators to accelerate the job execution.
-{: class="rtext content-en home" style="padding-top: 2%;"}
+{: class="rtext content-en home" style="padding-top: 3%;"}

 </div>